ChristinaZXY/TradeWar_on_Twitter/GetOldTweets/README.md

+The package is a modified version of the Repo https://github.com/Jefferson-Henrique/GetOldTweets-python.
+I changed the code to work specifically for this proposed project.
+Run Main_retrieveTweetsByDuration.py and Main_retrieveTweetsByUsername.py to collect your targetted tweets.
+Remember to specify your local output directory in the code before running.
+Below is the ReadMe file from the original Repo.

 # Get Old Tweets Programatically
 A project written in Python to get old tweets, it bypass some limitations of Twitter Official API.